- Background on Hypospadias

 While there might be something to the pesticide/organic vegetable link, there doesn’t seem to be enough statistical power to draw any conclusions.

-Finally, there is soy, a food no discussion on vegetarianism should ever be without!
-The concern is that the plant estrogens in soy might interfere with the sexual development of boys.
+There has been concern that the plant estrogens in soy might interfere with the sexual development of boys.

 While there was a trend in the 2000 UK prospective study for a higher risk of hypospadias with drinking soy milk versus not (3.7, 0.87-15.4), and for eating soy meats more than once a week versus never (2.95, 0.90, 9.68), the findings were not statistically significant (North, 2000).